jamespcole/leapmotion-dbus/README.md

 The Gnome Shell extension has only bee tested in gnome-shell 3.10.4 and will probably not work on older versions on gnome-shell.

-leapmotion-dbus sends the following dbus events published to the dbus interface "com.jamespcole.leapmotion.dbus.Events":
+leapmotion-dbus sends the following dbus events published to the dbus interface `com.jamespcole.leapmotion.dbus.Events`:

 _LeapMotionSwipeUp_
 + int scale - the size of the swipe on the y axis